By: Team-F13-2 Since: Sep 2019 Licence: MIT

 Before the savings amount is deducted from the savings account, a check is done to make sure that the addition of the withdrawal into the user’s wallet will not result in the budget amount in the wallet to be great than $1,000,000.

-Only when this check is passed, the savings amount is added into the user’s wallet, using the command wallet#setRemainingBudget(newRemainingBudget)
+Only when this check is passed, the savings amount is added into the user’s wallet, using the command wallet#setRemainingBudget(newRemainingBudget).

-The savings amount is subsequently deducted from the savings account using the command savingsAccount#deductFromSavings(savings)
+The savings amount is subsequently deducted from the savings account using the command savingsAccount#deductFromSavings(savings).
+Note again that the savings

 is of a negative value since this is a withdrawal.